nlp-yang/blog.penso.info/_posts/2013-05-25-getting-a-job-in-san-francisco.md

 You can stay up to date via [my RSS feed](/atom.xml).

 Thanks for reading.

-#### Update 26th May, 2013

-This post got featured on [Hacker News](https://news.ycombinator.com/item?id=5767435) on #3 position.
-I suggest reading the comments for further information.

 [^1]: People born in Paris, or living in Paris for a long time.
 [^2]: TweetSell.it: a service gathering all Tweets about sales, parsing the item and its price.
 See [a video](http://www.youtube.com/watch?v=uIAzeoT3MEc) demonstration I did, as the website is now offline.